Paranoid (Black Sabbath song)

-"Paranoid" is a song by English heavy metal band Black Sabbath, released in 1970 off the band's second studio album Paranoid (1970).
+"Paranoid" is a song by the English heavy metal band Black Sabbath, released in 1970 off the band's second studio album, Paranoid (1970).
 It is the first single from the album, while the B-side is the song "The Wizard".
-It reached number 4 on the UK Singles Chart and number 61 on the US Billboard Hot 100.
+The song is widely regarded as one of the greatest heavy metal songs of all time.
+It reached number 4 on the UK singles chart and number 61 on the US Billboard Hot 100, becoming Black Sabbath's first song to place on both of those charts.

 Song information

 "Paranoid" was the first Black Sabbath single release, coming six months after their self-titled debut was released.
 Black Sabbath bassist Geezer Butler (from Guitar World magazine, March 2004):

 The song is an E minor pentatonic and only uses power chords.
-The guitar solo is a dry signal on the left channel, which is patched through a ring modulator and routed to the right channel; this effect was used again on the song 1978 "Johnny Blade".
+The guitar solo is a dry signal on the left channel, which is patched through a ring modulator and routed to the right channel; this effect was used again on the 1978 song, "Johnny Blade".

-According to extant lyric sheets, "Paranoid" was at one time titled "The Paranoid."
+According to extant lyric sheets, "Paranoid" was at one time titled "The Paranoid".

-"Paranoid" eventually became the name of the album, and somewhat unusually, the word paranoid is never mentioned in the lyrics.
-Originally the band had wanted to call the album War Pigs after the song of the same name, but the record company persuaded them to use "Paranoid" instead because it was less offensive.
+"Paranoid" eventually became the name of the album.
+Originally, the band had wanted to call the album War Pigs after the song of the same name, but the record company persuaded them to use "Paranoid" instead because it was less offensive.

-"Paranoid" drew controversy for apparently encouraging suicide, much like the song "Suicide Solution".
-Particularly, the lyric "I tell you to enjoy life" was misheard as "I tell you to end your life".
+"Paranoid" drew controversy for apparently encouraging suicide, much like Osbourne's later solo song "Suicide Solution".
+Particularly, the lyric "I tell you to enjoy life" was misheard as a mondegreen: "I tell you to end your life".

 Reception

-Cash Box described the song as being "as dense, musically as 'Whole Lotta Love,'" stating that "crashing, non-stop beat with gobs of bass and drums laced liberally with stinging, echoey vocals and hot guitar licks move the song along at a blistering pace."
+Cash Box described the song as being "as dense, musically as 'Whole Lotta Love'", stating that "crashing, non-stop beat with gobs of bass and drums laced liberally with stinging, echoey vocals and hot guitar licks move the song along at a blistering pace."

 "Paranoid" was ranked No. 34 on VH1's 40 Greatest Metal Songs.
 In March 2005, Q magazine placed it at number 11 in its list of the 100 Greatest Guitar Tracks.
-Rolling Stone ranked it number 250 on their list of the 500 Greatest Songs of All Time.
-"Paranoid" was ranked the fifth best Black Sabbath song by Rock - Das Gesamtwerk der größten Rock-Acts im Check.
-In 2020, Kerrang ranked the song number five on their list of the 20 greatest Black Sabbath songs, and in 2021, Louder Sound ranked the song number six on their list of the 40 greatest Black Sabbath songs.
+Rolling Stone ranked it number 250 on their list of the 500 Greatest Songs of All Time and 13th on their 2023 list "100 Greatest Heavy Metal Songs of All Time".
+"Paranoid" was ranked the fifth best Black Sabbath song by Rock – Das Gesamtwerk der größten Rock-Acts im Check.
+In 2020, Kerrang! ranked the song number five on their list of the 20 greatest Black Sabbath songs, and in 2021, Louder Sound ranked the song number six on their list of the 40 greatest Black Sabbath songs.